The Mother (2023 film): Release

+Streaming

 The Mother was released by Netflix on May 12, 2023.

 According to Samba TV, the film was watched by 2.8 million United States households over its debut weekend.
 By Samba's data, the film over-indexed by 33% among Black households and 25% among Hispanic households.
 Between its release and June 2023 the film totaled 249.9 million hours watched (equal to 127.07 million views), the most of any Netflix original during that span.

 Reception

+Critical response

 Review aggregator website Rotten Tomatoes reports that 43% of 114 critics' reviews were positive, with an average rating of 5.1/10.
 The critics' consensus reads, "The Mother is a welcome opportunity to see Jennifer Lopez in action hero mode — albeit one that's frustratingly content to coast on genre clichés."
 On Metacritic, which uses a weighted average, the film has a score of 45 out of 100, based on 26 critics, indicating "mixed or average reviews".
 The Guardian gave the film a score of one out of five, calling it an "abjectly formulaic and inert Netflix thriller".
 As of January 2024, The Mother is among the top ten most-watched movies in Netflix’s history.